 To make the filling

 Chop the boiled potatoes.
 Heat oil in a pan.
 Add fennel seeds.
-When they start to crackle add green chillies and ginger.
-Now add peas, salt and red chilli powder.
+When they start to crackle add green chilies and ginger.
+Now add peas, salt, and red chili powder.

 How to make samose

 Roll the dough using a rolling pin into a circle or oblong shape.
 I make mine wraps oblong as an oblong shape is good for making cones.
 Cut the wrapper in half.
 Make a cone using water to seal the edges.